 Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
 Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."

-- \$250 copayment for each Medicare-covered outpatient surgery and/or services at an ambulatory surgical center. - \$0 \$250 copayment or for each Medicare-covered outpatient surgery and/or services at an outpatient hospital facility.
+\$250 copayment for each outpatient surgery and/or services at an ambulatory surgical center.

+\$350 copayment for each outpatient surgery and/or services at an outpatient hospital facility.

 Partial hospitalization services